sjsudev/MultiModalClassifier/README.md

 # MultiModalClassifier
 This is a project repo for multi-modal deep learning classifier with popular models from Tensorflow and Pytorch.
 The goal of these baseline models is to provide a template to build on and can be a starting point for any new ideas, applications.
 If you want to learn basics of ML and DL, please refer this repo: https://github.com/lkk688/DeepDataMiningLearning.

+# Bonus Work 2 by Devansh Modi

+### Instructions for Setup

+- Get flower data set using the dataset tools ~ `getflowertraintestdataset.py`

 # Package setup
 Install this project in development mode
 ```bash